wtayyeb/django-postman/docs/quickstart.rst

     *Defaults to*: 'notification', as in django-notification.

+    Note: django-notification v0.2.0 works with Django version 1.3.
+As of Django 1.4, switch to at least django-notification v1.0.

     If you already have a notifier application with the default name in the installed applications but you do not want it to be used by this application, set the option to None.